ArielMobileLab/System/README.md

 2) **Objects log:** Responsible for generating map objects log

 Note: the Cognata logos we get through the Cognata station in each scenario

+# 16. Map Customization Unit

+This part is responsible for Customization maps scenarios